 If operators want to add a category to their PAL Card, they need to successfully complete the IPAF approved Theory Test Paper.
 In addition to this, they must achieve the required standard when operating each of the machine categories that they wish to add on to their PAL Card.

 If demonstrators want to add a category to their PAL Card, they must do the operator theory test and practical test on that category, then do the demonstrator course.

 Contact an IPAF training centre.
 Only operators or demonstrators who have been filling out their log books (60 entries over 5 years, 10 of which should be in the final year prior to expiry) will be eligible for a renewal test.
-Those who have not been filling out their log books will have to re-sit the operator course again.
+Those who have not been filling out their log books will not be eligible for a renewal test and will have to re-sit the full operator/demonstrator course again.

 All renewals must be done before the expiry date.
-Otherwise, an operator will have to do a full operator course and a demonstrator must do the full operator and demonstrator course.
+Otherwise, an operator will have to do a full operator course and a demonstrator must do the full operator and demonstrator courses.

 Full details are in the IPAF MEWP Operations Manual, Chapter 2.2.2.

 The International Powered Access Federation (IPAF) scheme is an operative record scheme approved by many sites worldwide including the UK Contractors Group (UKCG) and individuals holding an IPAF qualification should be welcomed on UKCG sites.